sdvaughan/Barnacles/README.md

 # Barnacles List Scraper
 Author: Steven Daniel Vaughan (daniel@vaughan.codes)

-This program is used to retrieve a new-line separated list of URLs from a user-defined URL, then scrapes each URL for keywords of the user's choice.
+This tool is used to retrieve a new-line separated list of URLs from a user-defined URL, then scrapes each URL for keywords of the user's choice.
+It benefits from asynchronous multithreading with futures to allow for quick processing of URLs and retrieval of results in a shorter amount of time.

 This can be especially useful for:
   - Tracking important topics from URL feeds